aglee/DirtyWordsTest/README.markdown

 ## toolTip

 I hadn't realized that menu items could have tool tips.
 To prove it to myself, I gave the Quit menu item a tool tip.
+Not really very instructive, just something I didn't know you could do.